 Scott & Kristen Kedersha have been a part of Watermark Community Church in Dallas, TX for the past 16 years.
 Over those years, Scott has served on staff in the marriage ministry at Watermark where he has helped prepare nearlyweds, establish newlyweds, and enrich and restore all marriages.
 Scott & Kristen teach and help lead couples all over the marriage/relationship lifespan.
 Their passion is to help couples raise, not cheapen, the value of marriage.
 Scott is working on his first book, and writes at ScottKedersha.com.
 The Kedershas met in Atlanta in 1997 where Scott was one of Kristen’s graduate students in physical therapy.
 They have been married since September of 2001 and are the parents of four boys named Duncan, Drew, Carson & Lincoln.
 This will be their third summer at K-Kauai!

-Jonathan “JP” Pokluda is one of the Teaching Pastors at Watermark Community Church and he leads The Porch, an influential Young Adults gathering in Dallas.
-At The Porch around two thousand young adults gather to worship, learn from the scriptures and are unleashed for Kingdom purposes.
+Jonathan “JP” Pokluda is the Dallas Campus Pastor of Watermark Community Church and leader of The Porch, an influential Young Adult gathering of more than 3,500 in Dallas, TX.
+At The Porch thousands of young adults come hear the gospel, get equipped and are unleashed for Kingdom purposes.
 JP came to understand the grace of the Gospel in his early twenties after being involved in different denominational churches his entire life.
-His passion is to share the Gospel with anyone who will listen and equip others to do the same.
-He also feels called to challenge Christians to live full lives committed to Jesus.
-JP loves his wife of 9 years, Monica, and together they disciple their three children-Presley, Finley & Weston.
+This ignited a desire in him to reach the twenties and thirties for Christ.
+JP's passion is to share the Gospel with anyone who will listen and equip others to do the same.
+He also feels called to challenge Christians to multiply their faith by discipling others.
+JP loves his wife of 13 years, Monica and together they disciple their children, Presley, Finley and Weston.